-Josh McConaha is a partner at New Paradigm Agency.
+Josh McConaha is a partner at NP Agency.
 He works to develop strategies that tightly integrate digital, social, data, research, creative, and traditional communications.

 Josh started his career by bringing marketing analysis and online communications strategies to political advocacy campaigns.
 He joined the Democratic National Committee’s digital team in 2004 where he worked with John Kerry’s presidential campaign, and eventually led the DNC’s digital efforts for the 2006 midterm election cycle and the 2008 election of President Barack Obama.
 While at the DNC, Josh and his team pioneered many of the direct engagement and social advocacy techniques that drive public affairs campaigns today.